rhockenbury/homebridge-ecowitt-weather-sensors/README.md

 ## Complete HomeKit support for [Ecowitt](https://www.ecowitt.com/shop/homePage) Weather Sensors with [Homebridge](https://homebridge.io).

-This plugin operates as a service that listens for data reports from an Ecowitt WiFi Gateway or Weather Display Console.
+This plugin operates as a service that listens for data reports from an Ecowitt Wifi Gateway or Weather Display Console.
 The Ecowitt gateway or console must be configured to publish weather service reports to the Homebridge Ecowitt Weather Sensors plugin.

 For bugs, feature requests, and questions - [please file a new issue](https://github.com/rhockenbury/homebridge-ecowitt-weather-sensors/issues/new/choose).